ingrammicro/concerto/README.md

 Take note of your preferred location.
 We will use `5aabb7551de0240abb000060` for `North America`.

-When using IMCO's Web UI, the wizard takes care of filtering appropriate cloud accounts for that provider and location.
-However, using the CLI is the user's responsibility to chose a provider cloud account for that application/stack and location; and a server plan capable of instantiating the stack in that location.
+When using IMCO's Web UI, the wizard may take care of filtering appropriate cloud accounts for that provider and location.
+However, by using the CLI, it is the user's responsibility to chose a provider cloud account for that application/stack and location; and a server plan capable of instantiating the stack in that location.
-To show all possible cloud accounts execute this command:
+To show all possible cloud providers execute this command:

 ```bash
 $ concerto wizard cloud_providers list --app_id 5aabb75b1de0240abb00018b --location_id 5aabb7551de0240abb000060